AdrianJunge/GripTrip/README.md

 Other less frequently used functionality is shown in the navbar such as user info etc.

 - **trip map**
-The dashboard contains a leaflet map that gets populated for each authorised trip the user can view.
+The dashboard contains a leaflet map that gets populated for each authorized trip the user can view.
-The leaflet map contains icons that can be howevered to show the trips associated to it.
+The leaflet map contains icons that can be hovered to show the trips associated to it.

 - **async update of trip user roles**
 Uses